Why P2P Trading Became Dominant in Nigeria

 Before the CBN circular, Nigerian crypto exchanges processed Naira deposits and withdrawals through direct bank integrations.
 You could deposit Naira from your bank account, buy crypto, and withdraw Naira back to your bank, all through the exchange.
 The February 2021 directive ended this by ordering banks to close accounts linked to crypto transactions.

 The crypto industry adapted by implementing P2P trading.
 Instead of the exchange handling the Naira side, individual buyers and sellers would transfer Naira directly to each other's bank accounts while the exchange held crypto in escrow.
-This kept the crypto-to-Naira economy alive but introduced a host of new risks that did not exist before.
+This kept the crypto to Naira economy alive but introduced a host of new risks that did not exist before.

 While the SEC regulatory framework has since improved the situation and some platforms have regained banking access, millions of Nigerians continue to use P2P trading out of habit, ignorance of alternatives, or because certain exchanges still rely on it.
 Understanding the risks is critical whether you use P2P occasionally or regularly.